Moonshine-IDE/MoonshineWebsite/docs/recaptcha/grails/index.md

 ![](.\img\captchaserver-settings.png)

 Take a look at existing paths.
-There's a path for `grails-app/controllers` and `grails-app/services` but Moonshine doesn't know path to `grails-app/domain`!
+There's a path for `grails-app/controllers` and `grails-app/services` but Moonshine doesn't know the path to `grails-app/domain`!

 Let's change that by clicking on `Click to add`!